Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: Numerical results and discussions

-As a result, our calculations of the branching ratios and the asymmetry parameters are presented in Tab.~\ref{tab:BR and AP}.
-These results are compared with the experimental data and the predictions from other theoretical models.
-It can be observed that our results for the branching ratios are in good agreement with the latest results from BESIII~\cite{BESIII:2023ldd}.
-We look forward to BESIII making more precise measurements of the asymmetric parameters.
-We also examine the uncertainty of the results introduced by the H.O. parameter $R$ of the pion meson.
+By incorporating these FSIs, we plot the branching ratio of $\Omega^-\to \Xi^-\pi^0$ as a function of $\Lambda$, finding that for $\Lambda \simeq (1.92\pm 0.07)$ GeV, the predicted branching ratio agrees with the experimental value range~\cite{BESIII:2023ldd}, as shown in Fig.~\ref{fig:BR}.
+This consistency supports the interpretation that FSIs constitute the essential missing ingredient in a unified theoretical description of the $\Omega^-\to \Xi^-\pi^0$ decay.
+We look forward to BESIII collaboration making more precise measurements of the asymmetric parameters.
+We also examine the uncertainty of the results introduced by the H.O. parameter $R$.
 The $\Xi^0\pi^-$ and $\Lambda K^-$ channels are respectively dominated by the DPE process and the PT process.
-By including the FSI contributions through the rescattering processes $\Xi^0\pi^-/\Lambda K^-\to \Xi^-\pi^0$, the branching ratio of the $\Xi^-\pi^0$ channel is significantly enhanced.
-Consequently, the results of $\Xi^-\pi^0$ and $\Lambda K^-$ channels show little dependence on the H.O. parameter $R$ of the pion, whereas the $\Xi^0\pi^-$ result is more sensitive to it.
-We observe that when $R=0.53\pm 0.053$, the resulting branching ratio uncertainty for $\Xi^0\pi^-$ is $(24.52\pm 7.35)\%$.
-This level of uncertainty is reasonable and acceptable within the typical parameter dependence of the quark-model calculations.
+In addition, by including the FSI contributions through the rescattering processes $\Xi^0\pi^-/\Lambda K^-\to \Xi^-\pi^0$, the branching ratio of the $\Xi^-\pi^0$ channel is significantly enhanced.
+Consequently, the results of $\Xi^-\pi^0$ and $\Lambda K^-$ channels show that the $BR$ is highly insensitive on the H.O. parameter $R$, whereas the $\Xi^0\pi^-$ result is more sensitive to it.
+We observe that when $R=(0.53\pm 0.053)$ GeV, the resulting branching ratio uncertainty for $\Xi^0\pi^-$ is $(24.52\pm 7.35)\%$.
+This level of uncertainty is reasonable and acceptable within the typical parameter dependence of the quark-model calculations. {Furthermore, since the $\Lambda K^-$ channel is dominated by the pole term and its theoretical prediction is highly stable against variations in $R$, we do not quote the corresponding uncertainty.}